gin-admin/gin-admin-cli/README.md

    gin-admin-cli generate [command options] [arguments...]

 OPTIONS:
-   --dir value, -d value      The project directory to generate the struct --module value, -m value   The module to generate the struct from (like: RBAC) --module-path value        The module path to generate the struct from (default: internal/mods) --wire-path value          The wire generate path to generate the struct from (default: internal/wirex) --swag-path value          The swagger generate path to generate the struct from (default: internal/swagger) --config value, -c value   The config file or directory to generate the struct from (JSON/YAML) --structs value, -s value  The struct to generate (multiple structs can be separated by a comma) --structs-comment value    Specify the struct comment --structs-output value     Specify the packages to generate the struct (default: schema,dal,biz,api) --tpl-path value           The template path to generate the struct from (default use tpls) --tpl-type value           The template type to generate the struct from (default: default) --fe-dir value             The frontend project directory to generate the UI --fe-tpl-type value        The template type to generate the frontend from (default: react) --help, -h                 show help
+   --dir value, -d value     The project directory to generate the struct --module value, -m value  The module to generate the struct from (like: RBAC) --module-path value       The module path to generate the struct from (default: internal/mods) --wire-path value         The wire generate path to generate the struct from (default: internal/wirex) --swag-path value         The swagger generate path to generate the struct from (default: internal/swagger) --config value, -c value  The config file or directory to generate the struct from (JSON/YAML) --structs value           The struct name to generate --structs-comment value   Specify the struct comment --structs-router-prefix   Use module name as router prefix (default: false) --structs-output value    Specify the packages to generate the struct (default: schema,dal,biz,api) --tpl-path value          The template path to generate the struct from (default use tpls) --tpl-type value          The template type to generate the struct from (default: default) --fe-dir value            The frontend project directory to generate the UI --help, -h                show help
 ```

 ### Remove command